lupyuen/lupyuen.github.io/src/flash.md

     1. Set the __GPIO 8 Jumper__ to __Low__ [(Like this)](https://lupyuen.github.io/images/pinedio-low.jpg)

     1. Disconnect the USB cable and reconnect

+        Or use the Improvised Reset Button [(Here's how)](https://lupyuen.github.io/articles/pinedio#appendix-improvised-reset-button-for-pinedio-stack)

     __For PineCone BL602:__